The Extinction Rebellion outside Parliament at the end of October

 As Prof. Kevin Anderson said at COP, “We scientists have been saying the same things for 28 years and over that time emissions have risen 65 per cent”.
 It time to do something different.

-Green MP Caroline Russell at the Extinction Rebellion eventAnd we are.
+Green MP Caroline Lucas at the Extinction Rebellion eventAnd we are.
 That thing is the eXtinction Rebellion (XR).
 The Rebellion recognises that our electioneering, marching, lobbying and letter-writing have failed.
 The Rebellion has adopted a strategy of non-violent direct action – the method of Gandhi and Martin Luther King.
 Rebels have blocked Parliament Square and London bridges leading to scores of arrests.
 Leading Greens like Caroline Lucas, Molly Scott-Cato and Rupert Read, and even a few members of Enfield Green Party!, have taken part in these actions.

 The Rebellion does not have formal support from our party though that’s under discussion.